MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step3.md

 ## Install the Azure Information Protection client

-1. On a PC that has Office installed (but Word is not currently open), [download the Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018) from the Microsoft download center.
+1. On a PC that has Office installed (but Word is not currently open), go to the [Microsoft download center](https://www.microsoft.com/en-us/download/details.aspx?id=53018) and download the **preview** version of the Azure Information Protection client, **AzInfoProtection_PREVIEW_1.10.52.0.exe**.
+The preview version has all the latest features and fixes.

-2. Run **AzInfoProtection.exe** and follow the prompts to install the client.
+2. Run the executable that you've just downloaded, and follow the prompts to install the client.

     For this tutorial, it doesn't matter whether you select the option to install a demo policy, because our policy that we've just configured will be downloaded from Azure and replace the demo policy if installed.
 However, you could use the demo policy option if you just wanted to experience the default labels without connecting to Azure Information Protection.